LordTenebrous/nvim/README.md

         └── treesitter.lua
 ```

-## Try it with Docker
+## 🐳 Running in Docker

-**INFO**: A new docker container will be made so the one shown below is obsolete.

-clone the repository and run the following command:
+You can try this configuration inside a **Docker container**:

 ```zsh
 docker build -t neovim-config-test .
 ```

-Now that the dockercontainer is built, you can run the following command to start the container:
+Run the container:

 ```zsh
 docker run --rm -it neovim-config-test
 ```

-To remove the image afterwards, run the following command:
+To remove the image afterward:

 ```zsh
 docker rmi neovim-config-test
 ```

+---

+🚀 **Enjoy your enhanced Neovim experience!** 🚀